exercism/java/exercises/practice/error-handling/.docs/instructions.append.md

 ### Examples of where they are used

-Unchecked exceptions are meant to be used for any error that can't be handled at runtime, e.g. running out of memory.
+Unchecked exceptions are typically caused by defects in the program and can be prevented by proper coding.
+Example: ArrayIndexOutOfBoundsException can be prevented by ensuring that the array indices are between 0 and the array's length.